-Council Adoption of the Project Management Council Policy, making decisions Council about project variations over 5%.
+Council Adoption of the Project Management Council Policy, making decisions about project variations over 5%.
 Senior Leadership Team (SLT) Adopting the Project Management Framework and Manual.
 Chief Executive Officer Making decisions about project variations over 5%.
-Project Sponsor A nominated Executive with overall accountability for the delivery of projects within approved scope, timeframes and budget, provides direction for projects, approves project documentation, appoints the project manager, signs off on project deliverables, makes decisions about project variations under 5%.
-Project Manager Deliver the project with guidance from the Project Sponsor and Project Oversight Committee within the agreed timeframe, to the required quality, and with an established budget.
-Project Oversight Committee Review and oversight of projects, ensuring that processes are followed, governance requirements are being met, projects are being delivered to agreed parameters and appropriate connections are being made between activities across the organisation.
+Project Sponsor A nominated Executive with overall accountability for the delivery projects within approved scope, timeframes and budget, provid direction for projects, approves project documentation, appoints to project manager, signs off on project deliverables, makes decisions about project variations under 5%.
+Project Manager Deliver the project with guidance from the Project Sponsor and Project Board within the agreed timeframe, to the required quality, and with an established budget.
+Project Board Review and oversight of projects, ensuring that processes are followed governance requirements are being met, projects are being delivered to agreed parameters and appropriate connections are being made between activities across the organisation.
 Employees Participation in projects as required.
-Strategy and Governance Team Responsible for: - maintaining the Project Management Framework and Manual - supporting Project Managers to comply with the Project Management Framework and Manual - Executive Officer support to the Project Oversight Committee.
+Strategy and Governance Team Responsible for: maintaining the Project Management Framework and Manual supporting Project Managers to comply with the Project Management Framework and Manual Executive Officer support to the Project Board.

 - 4.1 The City of Holdfast Bay delivers millions of dollars of works and services on behalf of ratepayers every year.
-To meet community expectations, and stick to approved budgets, schedules and quality standards, it is critical that activities are objectively prioritised, properly planned, effectively executed and transparently reported on.
-4.2 A Project Management Framework and Manual will be developed and maintained on Council's behalf by Administration to guide project management.
+To meet community expectations, and stick to approved budgets, schedules and quality standards, it is critical that activities are objectively prioritised, properly planned, effectively executed and transparently reported on. - 4.2 A Project Management Framework and Manual will be developed and maintained on Council's behalf by Administration to guide project management.
 This document may be updated from time to time as best practice changes, or as lessons from implementation need to be applied.
-Updates must be approved by the Senior Leadership Team. - 4.3 Without dictating a specific project delivery methodology, the Project Management Framework must ensure that all activities commence with a confirmation of need and that investment decisions are staged, to enable proper scoping and objective prioritisation. - 4.4 The Project Management Framework will define which activities are within its scope, which in turn, defines the application of this policy. - 4.5 A skills-based Project Oversight Committee will be set up by the Chief Executive Officer to ensure effective project management across the organisation, which will be guided by the Project Management Framework and Manual. - 4.6 Key decisions and authorities are:
+Updates must be approved by the Senior Leadership Team. - 4.3 Without dictating a specific project delivery methodology, the Project Management Framework must ensure that all activities commence with a confirmation of need and that investment decisions are staged, to enable proper scoping and objective prioritisation. - 4.4 The Project Management Framework will define which activities are within its scope, which in turn, defines the application of this policy. - 4.5 A skills-based Project Board will be set up by the Chief Executive Officer to ensure effective project management across the organisation, which will be guided by the Project Management Framework and Manual.

-Decision Project Size Approving Authority Timing Identification - confirmation of need Small - Medium Project Oversight Committee Any time Large Council Approval of budget for investigations Small - Medium Chief Executive Officer Large Council Authorisation to undertake a Prudential Report Large Project Sponsor Based on the preliminary assessment, what is the priority?
-Small Project Sponsor Medium - Large Project Oversight Committee Approval of budget for concept design Small Chief Executive Officer or Project Sponsor / GM Medium - Large Council As part of annual business planning process Prioritisation based on the full business case Medium - Large (not required for small) Project Oversight Committee Anytime Approval of project budget Operational within approved budget Chief Executive Anytime All capital and operational unfunded Council As part of annual business planning process Approval of project plan All Project Sponsor Anytime Approval of detailed designs All capital new Council Up to 5% Project Sponsor
+Decision Project Size Approving Authority Timing Identification - confirmation of Small - Medium Project Board need Large Council Approval of budget for Small - Medium Chief Executive Officer investigations Large Council Authorisation to undertake a Prudential Report Large Project Sponsor Any time Based on the preliminary Small Project Sponsor assessment, what is the priority?
+Medium - Large Project Board Small Chief Executive Officer or Approval of budget for concept Project Sponsor / GM design Medium - Large Council As part of annual business planning process